 State Action

-Montana became the first state to pass its own version of the Fourth Amendment Is Not For Sale Act in 2023.
-The state law prohibits law enforcement from purchasing data that would otherwise require a warrant to obtain through compelled process — closing the commercial-purchase loophole at the state level.
+Montana became the first state to pass its own version of the law in 2023.
+It prohibits state law enforcement from buying your data when they'd otherwise need a warrant to demand it directly — closing the commercial-purchase gap at the state level.

-On March 3, 2026, seventy lawmakers sent a letter to DHS oversight demanding a formal investigation into ICE's location data purchasing practices.
-The letter cited specific documented purchases and called for a complete accounting of which agencies are buying location data and from which brokers.
+On March 3, 2026, seventy lawmakers sent a letter to DHS oversight demanding a formal investigation into immigration enforcement's location data purchasing practices.
+The letter cited specific documented purchases and called for a full accounting of which agencies are buying data and from which companies.

 Section 06 — The Tools